rkzack/wpkit/README.md

 ```

 ### Example – Wait for the ready signal
-Other plugins can safely wait for WP.Toolkit to finish loading:
+Other plugins can safely wait for WP.Kit to finish loading:
 ```php
 add_action('wptk/ready', function () {
     $slug_id = wptk_get_id_by_slug('about-us');